-The methods utilized to inject the PRP product depend on the area being treated.
-For certain joints, such as the hip, we utilize fluoroscopy, which is a "living X-ray.”
-In other instances we utilize ultrasound guidance or simply give the injection into a joint.
+The methods used to inject the PRP depend on the area being treated.
+For certain joints, such as the hip, we utilize fluoroscopy, which is a “live x-ray.”
+In other instances, we utilize ultrasound guidance or simply give the injection into a joint.